-Amherst Street has block scheduling to allow for longer instructional blocks.
+Amherst Street School, under direction of the Department of Justice has block scheduling to allow for longer instructional blocks.
 We have cut down on daily interruptions and have protected blocks of time.
 Each grade level has a daily intervention/enrichment block.
 We have moved to a Workshop model for the delivery of instruction allowing for longer periods of time for differentiation with added classroom support staff.
-Although there is a support staff shortage, we sasses to ensure coverage.
+Although there is a support staff shortage, we assess to ensure coverage.

 Team agrees that plan stays as is.
-Last three school years (2019-20, 2020-21, 2021-22) have been affected by COVID-19.
+Last four school years (2019-20, 2020-21, 2021-22, 2022-2023) have been affected by COVID-19.
+Date: 5/31/23 iii.

-iii.
 Includes strategies for serving historically underserved populations, including but not limited to: New Americans, EL students, homeless and migrant students;